Bita404/OOP-Backend-System/README.md

 This file contains the main menu code.
 The manu is made for easier use of the program (database_sys.py)
 - Main menu: provides 6 options and the first 5 options has their own menu with other diffrent options.
 - the menu has atleast more than 35 Options for all the operations
+## CSV files
+in the Reporting Class made an option for generationg summery reports from each table in the database
 ## with mongodb
 this program has same functionality like the database_sys.py but made with mongoDB